Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 ```

 Our newly proposed dataset will be made available here soon.
 Please cite our paper if you find our work or dataset useful for your research.

 ### Trajectory Predicition for Normal Samples
-The proposed model is able to predicit future human pose trajectories sucessfuly for normal pedestrain activities.
-(Please reload the webpage if the gif files don't appear in synchronization)
+The proposed model can predict future human pose trajectories successfully for normal pedestrian activities.
+(Please reload the webpage if the gif files don’t appear in synchronization)

 |![GitHub Logo](/result_gifs/normal_01.gif) |![GitHub Logo](/result_gifs/normal_02.gif) |
 |:--:|:--:|